FujoWebDev/fujocoded-plugins/astro-authproto/README.md

 - [x] Figure out what's up with weird amount of implementations in lib/
 - [x] Clean up client-metadata duplication
 - [ ] Rename genericData to writeData
+- [ ] Add lists of current permissions

 // Tip!
 Want to see what gets saved by the storage?
 Use